cheesestringhustler/hslu-gencg/readme.md

 <iframe src="content/day02/threeCubeGrid/index.html" width="50%" height="225" frameborder="no"></iframe>
 {% endraw %}

 So I went with P5.js for now.
+Adding a rotation to the cubes where every cube should have a diffrent rotation (0-360).
+Additionally I mapped a color parameter to the rotation.

 {% raw %}
 <iframe src="content/day02/p5CubeGrid/index.html" width="100%" height="450" frameborder="no"></iframe>